lazzzyapp/lazzzy-extension/.github/PRIVACY.md

 ## Data We Collect

-Lazzzy collects **email address** when you register for Lazzzy service or otherwise voluntarily provide such information. **We don't collect other personal information.**
+Lazzzy collects **email address** when you register for Lazzzy service or otherwise voluntarily provide such information. **We do not collect other personal information.**

 Lazzzy uses Github OAuth to register a Lazzzy account from your Github account.
 We don’t save password and other personal information to Lazzzy.
 So, no worry about password leak.